HOME Back

 HOME > Japan’s Local Treasures > Nature on Sado Island

-Niigata Prefecural Tourist Association
+Niigata Prefectural Tourist Association

 By late April, the blossoms have fallen and masses of Japanese wood poppies and dogtooth violets await climbers in the Osado Mountain Range.

-Visit in summer for outdoor pursuits: marine sports, such as diving and sea kayaking in Sado’s crystal-clear waters, are popular activities.
+Visit in summer for outdoor pursuits; marine sports, such as diving and sea kayaking in Sado’s crystal-clear waters, are popular activities.
 You can also camp and hike among the forests full of ancient cedar trees.

 How to get there